SILAsiaPub/vimod-pub-solo-bible-conc/README.md

 * Now step through each of the other steps.
 * If you have a Yellow screen, something went wrong.Read what it says and try and fix it.
 * At the end of step e the PDF should open after a few minutes.

+It maybe that you need to adjust the CSS files to get the look you want.
+These are found in the css folder.
+If you adjust the css files you don't need to remake your HTML files justthe PDF.
+But if you change your project.tasks file you do need to remake the HTML files before remaking the PDF.